beckelmw/excerpts/how/new-excerpt.md

 title: Creating a new excerpt from a script
 ---

+I've come up with a couple of ways to create new excerpt.
+Check them out below.

+## Creating via nodejs

 I wanted an easy way to create a new excerpt.
 This is what I have so far, but I might take it a bit further.
 I am not currently using a launcher like [ScriptKit](https://www.scriptkit.com/), [Raycast](https://www.raycast.com/) or [Alfred](https://www.alfredapp.com/) which would probably make this easier.

 Here is the flow: